Veeam Backup Repositories

-- The plug-in configuration wizard will not show repositories where the Encrypt backups stored in this repository option is enabled.
+- The Veeam Plug-in configuration wizard will not show repositories where the Encrypt backups stored in this repository option is enabled.
 To learn how to disable the encryption option, see Access and Encryption Settings on Repositories.

 - Veeam extract utility cannot extract backup files created by Veeam Plug-in.

-If you want to store Veeam Plug-in backups on scale-out backup repositories, mind the following:
+If you want to store Veeam Plug-in backups on scale-out backup repositories, consider the following:

 - For Veeam Plug-in backups and backup copies, the Performance policy of a scale-out repository functions differently:

 - Veeam Backup & Replication checks if there are extents without warning on free space insufficiency.

 If there is no extents without the warning, Veeam Backup & Replication uses an extent with the largest amount of free space that has a free task slot.